trueos/trueos-docs/trueos-handbook/install.rst

 Installation Progress
 =====================

-..
-TODO Update screens and check text once new .isos are available.

 Once :guilabel:`Yes` is selected to start the installation, a progress screen, seen in :numref:`Figure %s <install13>`, provides a progress bar and messages so the user can watch the installation's progress.